 - 1. Experience: Programs will be given preference which evidence past experience in solid waste management and/or knowledge and experience in what is proposed. - 2.
 Simplicity: If a proposal/technology is deemed to be too difficult and time consuming to site and implement, rating may be lower than proposal not subject to such conditions. - 3.
-Small Scale: Projects smaller in scale will be given priority over larger scale projects, as the purpose of this program is to encourage small scale projects. - 4.
-Ability to Expand: Projects that demonstrate the ability to expand after proven success and acceptability will be given preference. - 5.
-Manageability: The project can be completed in the time frame specified in the proposal and with the resources allocated. - 6.
-Feasibility: Reaching the targeted audience is a reasonable expectation within the scope of the project. - Residue: There is a low percentage of residue to be landfilled, and the by-product can be further processed and, hence, recovered. - 8.
+Scale: Projects which are smaller in scale will be given priority, as the purpose of this program is to encourage small scale projects. - 4.
+Ability to Expand: Projects demonstrating the ability for expansion after proven success and acceptability will be given preference. - 5.
+Manageability: The project can be completed in the time frame and with the resources allocated. - 6.
+Feasibility: Reaching the targeted audience is a reasonable expectation within the scope of the project. - 7.
+Residue: There is a low percentage of residue to be landfilled, and the by-product can be further processed. - 8.
 Multi-Family: The project targets multi-family residential units for waste reduction projects. - 9.
-Markets: Materials processed go to local and/or national markets; that is, not resulting in shipment of raw materials overseas. - 10.
-Education: Project has good potential to gain the public's attention to result in further reduction and recycling. - 11.
+Markets: Materials processed go to local and national markets; that is, not resulting in shipment of raw materials overseas. - 10.
+Education: Project has good potential for gaining public's attention to result in further reduction and recycling. - 11.
 Alternative Funding: Other funding sources have been sought.